What’s your post-IPO stock liquidation strategy?

 Many employees with stock at private companies have a very significant amount of their net worth bottled up in company stock.
 Until you sell the stock and realize the value, you run the risk the windfall won’t materialize.

 It’s normal to feel bullish about the prospects of the company.
 But try to remain as objective as possible about your employer.
-The stock of one company is risky compared to the diversification in a mutual fund or ETF that allows investors access to a basket of thousands of companies all at once.
+The stock of one company is risky relative to the diversification in a fund that owns thousands of companies.
 The risk of loss is elevated when you’re too heavily invested in your employer’s stock, as you already rely on the success of the business to pay your salary and benefits.

 IPOs Have Underperformed In the Short Term